sanaarpk/cyber-policy-framework/policy-waiver-process.md

 A Waiver must be raised **before** a system goes live, or **immediately** on discovering existing non-compliance, whenever a system or process cannot meet a mandatory requirement in the Cyber & Information Resilience Policy or its supporting Standards.
 Examples from the Northbridge context:

 - A legacy building management system that cannot support MFA (a real constraint identified in the Honeywell XL Web II evaluation in Project 1)
-- A vendor-managed device where firmware updates are outside Northbridge's direct control
+- A vendor-managed device where firmware updates are outside Zodiac's direct control
 - A time-limited pilot deployment where full network segmentation isn't yet built

 ## 3. Process Flow